-In this section, we aim to prove that the growth of the Artin conductor is at most, exponential in the degree of the character.
-It is well known that if $L$ is a Galois unramified extension of $K$ and $\rho$ is a linear representation of Gal($L/M$), then $f_{\rho}$ is a trivial ideal.
-Then, in order to find a family of irreducible representations with bounded root Artin conductor it is convenient to analyse number fields with infinite $p$-class field tower, for some prime $p$.
+It is well known that if $L$ is an unramified extension of $M$, then $f_{\chi}$ is the trivial ideal.
+Then, in order to find a family of irreducible representations with bounded root Artin conductor, let us consider a number field $K$ with infinite $p$-class field tower for some prime $p$.
+Let $K_n$ be the Hilbert $p$-class field of $K_{n-1}$ with $K_0=K$ and $G_n$=Gal($K_n/{\Q}$).

-Let us suposse $K$ is a number field with infinite $p$-class field tower, $K_n$ the Hilbert $p$-class field of $K_{n-1}$ with $K_0=K$ and $G_n$=Gal($K_n/{\Q}$).
-Under some conditions over $K$ and applying the results of the previous section, we obtain that for each $n>1$ it is possible to find an irreducible character of $G_n$ with bounded root Artin conductor and degree increasing with $n$.
+The main objective of this section is to prove that, under some conditions over $K$ and applying the results of the previous section, there exists an upper bound for the root Artin conductor of the irreducible characters of $G_n$.
+This bound depends only on the base field $K$.
+In addition, we obtain that for each $n>1$ it is possible to find an irreducible character of $G_n$ with degree increasing with $n$.